Top 10 Things to do in Paris for Foodies

 5. Take a Break and Have a Crepe

 Whether you like them sweet or savory, don’t leave Paris without diving into a crepe.
 Try Little Breizh in Saint-Germain-des-Prés, where you can have yours topped with anything from smoked salmon and capers to caramel and Nutella.
 Take a break and dine in, or simply take one to go and enjoy a fabulous taste of France as you explore the streets of Paris.
+Be inspired and make a salty crêpe, read our blog on our Goats Cheese & Honey Cream Galettes Recipe!

 6. Sample Gourmet Cheeses at a Fromagerie